Skip to main content

 The best place to look for information on classes being offered in a given semester is through TCU Class Search.
 You can access TCU class search through your MyTCU account under the “Manage Classes” tab or a quick google search.

 The English major usually features a heavier emphasis on literature and creative and critical thinking skills.
-The Writing major explores more of the ways to find your unique voice as a writer and develop the necessary skills to create the most effective written content.
+The Writing and Rhetoric major explores more of the ways to find your unique voice as a writer and develop the necessary skills to create the most effective written content.
 One of the biggest differences is that Writing majors are required to complete an internship in their degree plan, while English majors are not required, but may do so.
 You will take courses in literature, theory, rhetoric, and writing in both majors.
-For more info on the differences between English and Writing majors, visit here.
+For more info on the differences between English and Writing and Rhetoric majors, visit here.

 The best alternative may be to become a Creative Writing minor and/or a Writing and/or English major or double major.
 These majors and minors have a plethora of courses that feature creative writing, and in both the Writing and English major there is a pathway to concentrating on Creative Writing.
 Talk to a member of the creative writing faculty or your advisory about how you can make this happen.